Tunnel of Mousse Cake

 Who doesn’t love a chocolate mousse cake?
 But even better is a Tunnel of Mousse Cake with mousse used as both frosting and filling!

-This mousse filled cake provides a delicious surprise when cutting each slice!
-Perfect for holidays, special company or a family dinner.
+This Chocolate Mousse Cake Recipe provides a delicious surprise when cutting each slice!
+It’s perfect for holidays, special company, or a family dinner.

 My friend, Cindee, shared her family recipe for this tunnel of mousse cake after I posted a different mousse cake on the blog last month.
 When I’ve seen “tunnel” cakes like this Chocolate Tunnel Cake from my friend Maria at Two Peas & Their Pod, my mouth can’t help but water!